ansible-collections/community.cassandra/roles/cassandra_install/README.md

 cassandra_install
 =================

-A brief description of the role goes here..
+A brief description of the role goes here.

 Requirements
 ------------